Using a Custom Domain Name in Adobe Portfolio

 When Adobe introduced Adobe Portfolio, I immediately took advantage of the service's capabilities for quickly building a robust portfolio website with no coding.
 The fact that Portfolio could sync seamlessly with my Behance portal was a huge plus.
 I did not need to reinvent the wheel; all my existing content could quickly be ported over from Behance, and automated in such a way that as I add new projects to my Behance portal, they automatically get added to my Adobe Portfolio.

 I quickly went from a single “portfolio” page of my work, to organizing my work into “galleries”.
-I added an additional landing page which is a brief intro of me and, once available, made use of the Portfolio's easy web-form functionality to create contact form.
+I added an additional landing page which is a brief intro of me and made use of the Portfolio's easy web-form functionality to create contact form.

 By the way, you may notice two words coming up a lot in this writing: quick, and easy.
 Because Adobe Portfolio is quite frankly, both.